cremalab/docs/README.md

 Reviewing PRs in a timely manner is a shared responsibility.
 We understand that our colleagues are waiting for our feedback to proceed with their tasks.
 Quick turnarounds on PR reviews help us maintain our project momentum, avoid code conflicts, and increase overall team productivity.
 It is our collective commitment to review and provide feedback on PRs as promptly as possible without compromising on the quality of our reviews.

-There are many ways to conduct a good code review, here's a suggested "pyramid" model for doing so.
+There are many ways to conduct a good code review, here's one pyramid model that has worked over the years.
 Focus on the base layers and aim to achieve the top of the pyramid:

 1. **Correct (Base of the Pyramid)**: This is the most fundamental level, where we verify that the code is functionally correct.
 Does it do what it's intended to do?
 We test it against the requirements, consider edge cases, and confirm that it meets the acceptance criteria.